JoeOster/Strategy_Lab/docs/CURRENT_TASK_LOG.md

-The Biome parsing errors in `public\js\modules\settings\index.js` have been resolved.
+- Fixed Biome linting error `lint/complexity/noForEach` in `public/js/modules/settings/appearance.handlers.js`.
-- Removed a duplicated block of code.
+- Replaced the `forEach` loop with a `for...of` loop.
-- Added a missing closing brace for the `if (clearGeneralSettingsBtn)` block.
+- Verified the fix by running `npm run fix` and `npm run check`.
-- Added the final missing closing brace for the `initializeSettingsModule` function.
+- Committed the changes to the `feature/beautification` branch.